tklauser/numcpus/README.md

 Package numcpus provides information about the number of CPU.

-It gets the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, macOS (Darwin), FreeBSD, NetBSD, OpenBSD or DragonflyBSD system.
+It gets the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, Darwin, FreeBSD, NetBSD, OpenBSD or DragonflyBSD system.

 On Linux, the information is retrieved by reading the corresponding CPU topology files in `/sys/devices/system/cpu`.

-Not all functions are supported on macOS, FreeBSD, NetBSD, OpenBSD and DragonflyBSD.
+Not all functions are supported on Darwin, FreeBSD, NetBSD, OpenBSD and DragonflyBSD.

 ## Usage